General Foundations of Algebra

 Introduction

-The study of algebra developed from the need to understand the real world and to represent it.
-Over the centuries, mathematicians have attempted to solve problems by observing regularities and representing phenomena (for example, determining the diameter of the Earth, predicting the movement of tides, explaining the motion of falling objects).
+The study of algebra was developed from the need to understand the real world and to represent it in order to solve problems.
+Over the centuries, mathematicians have attempted to solve problems by observing patterns and representing phenomena (for example, determining the diameter of the Earth, predicting the movement of tides, explaining the motion of falling objects).
 Their work contributed to the development of mathematical symbols and methods of calculation.

 Algebraic Reasoning

 Algebraic reasoning moves a student's understanding of mathematics beyond the results of calculations and the procedural application of formulas.
-However, unlike natural learning of numbers, the development of algebraic reasoning requires the learner to think beyond arithmetic.
+However, unlike natural number learning, the development of algebraic reasoning requires the learner to think beyond arithmetic.
 The acquisition of this form of reasoning is progressive.
 It evolves with the student's experience in exploring situations that can be generalized.

 While considering the elements specific to the development of algebraic reasoning, teachers must incorporate the essential elements of effective mathematics instruction, including communication and problem-solving skills, into their instruction.

-Source : Guide d’enseignement efficace des mathématiques, de la 7e à la 10e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 7e à la 10e année, p.
 6-9.

 Abstracting